saidurga4521/SocialMedia-backend/readme.md

         - After uploading, it extracts the image URL and public ID from Cloudinary's response.

         - It sends back a JSON response with image and imageId so you can use them later (e.g., for displaying or deleting the image).

+#### 11.Uplaoding Multiple Images to cloudinary

+        -  req.files contains all the uploaded images received through multer.array().

+        - Each image file is uploaded to Cloudinary using cloudinary.uploader.upload(file.path).

+        - Promise.all() runs all uploads in parallel and waits until all of them finish.

+        - The response sends back an array of image URLs and imageIds for each uploaded file.